Vikash-Rana/javaScript/FullStack/Resume.md

 Measure Success : <br />

-Motivation : Wanted to become the FullStack Developer.(InterviewBit Project) <br />
+Motivation : Wanted to become the FullStack Developer(InterviewBit Project). <br />

 Result: Successed/Unsuccessed <br />

 #### Pickbox
-Time : Dec '18 to July '18 <br />
+Time : Dec '18 to July '19 <br />

-Description : <br />

-Features : It is the pay-per-view VOD platform.
-Through which the Eduser can able to watch the contain, after purchasing the Subscription/pay-per-view.
-And it is also based on Geo-Location. <br />
+Description : This is the VOD site, which contains alot of varities web series, movies etc. And the Enduser can watch this all contents after paying the feasible amount through the PPV and access it.<br />

+Features :
+* Pay-Per-View <br />
+* Voucher <br />
+* Subscription <br />

 Tech Stack : Java, Selenium <br />

 Diffcuities : <br />

-Learn : Selenium, Manual Testing (Smoke Test, Functionality Test) <br />
+Learn : Selenium, Manual Testing(Smoke Test, Functionality Test) <br />

 Team Size : 3 <br />